 - There are many islands around, and in most cases, unless you pick an island-hopping day trip, it’s better to dedicate a day per island.

-- Most activities can be easily booked once in Phuket, even at the last minute.
-There are, however, a few exceptions for specific tours, such as John Gray Sea Canoe, private cruises and custom tours.
+- Most activities can be booked in Phuket, even at the last minute.

 - All the tours are easy going and well organised.
-You will be well taken care of, and the day goes smooth.
+You will be well taken care of, and the day will go smooth.

 - High season: the sea is quiet and beautiful, all islands are accessible, but prices are higher, and Phuket is busy

-- Mostly there are 3 ways to go around:
+- Mostly there are three ways to go around:

 - Planning your days can depend on the beach you selected for your hotel, usually north or south of Phuket.
 However, if you booked a tour, you will be picked up at your hotel.

-A good way to discover Phuket is to spend the first day to discover the island to discover, the second day as a day trip cruise or exploration and end the day with a bit of party, and the 3rd day on the beach and in the old town.
+An excellent way to discover Phuket is to spend the first day exploring the island, the second day as a day trip cruise or exploration and end the day with a bit of party, and the 3rd day on the beach and in the old town.
 We follow this pattern, but this list makes it easy to mix and match days.
 Have fun!